COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Children in grade 8 or higher may have missed their grade 7 vaccinations.
 This includes the vaccine for meningococcal ACYW-135, which is required under the Immunization of School Pupils Act.

-• Older children may have missed their 14- to 16-year-old booster doses of Tdap (tetanus, diphtheria, and pertussis) vaccine.
-This vaccination is due 10 years after the 4 to 6-year-old booster was given, so some students become overdue for this booster before they turn 16.
+• Older children may have missed their 14 to 16 year old booster dose of Tdap (tetanus, diphtheria, and pertussis) vaccine.
+This vaccination is due 10 years after the previous booster was given between the ages of 4 to 6 years, so some students become overdue for this booster before they turn 16.

 • Children who were immunized in another country may not have received all the doses or vaccines that are required in Ontario.

-Students can receive the necessary vaccines from their healthcare provider or from the Health Unit’s immunization catch-up clinics.
+Students can receive the necessary vaccines from their healthcare provider or a walk-in clinic.
 Please take the letter you received from the Health Unit with you, in order to ensure the healthcare provider is aware of what vaccines your child requires.

 Exemptions